 By the end of FY02, the 82 aircraft scheduled for TCAS/TAWS and TCAS II modifications had been completed.
 The C‑141 workforce had installed TCAS/TAWS on 53 C‑141C models and TCAS II on 19 C‑141Bs.
 The workforce completed work on the last modification aircraft during PDM on 28 September 2002.
 In October 2002, personnel also incorporated the Change 7 Software Upgrade to improve safety and compatibility with international airspace requirements.

-Global Positioning System Enhanced Navigation System (GPSENS) Program
+Global Positioning System Enhanced Navigation System (GPSENS) and its

 The GPSENS upgrade added a Navigation Processor (NP)‑based FMS which replaced the Fuel Savings Advisory System (FSAS).
 Technicians also integrated the new FMS into the All Weather Flight Control System (AWFCS).
 The GPSENS dual system provided 100 percent redundancy for FMS operations affording an integrated or independent navigational solution under all circumstances.
 The new system also operated coupled to, or uncoupled from, the autopilot providing a Lateral and Vertical Guidance capability.
 In addition, it furnished the C‑141C with a FMS airdrop capacity and FMS Non‑Precision Approach ability.

 The setup allowed GPSENS commands to be input through a Multi‑Function Control Display Unit (MFCDU) that system designers created so it would be compatible with the Night Vision Imaging System (NVIS).
 Finally, it employed a Digital Navigational Database (DND) furnished by Honeywell Defense Avionics Systems, Albuquerque, New Mexico.